bsmrdel101/Tabletop-of-Many-Things/.github/pull_request_template.md

 #### To Validate:

-1. Make sure all PR Checks have passed (GitHub Actions, CircleCI, Code Climate, etc).
-2. Pull down all related branches.
+1. Pull down all related branches.
-3. `npm run dev`, `npm run sass`, and `npm run tsc` in different terminal windows.
-4. run `npm run docker:setup` if you have not done so before.
-Also follow create a .env file as shown in the readme.
+2. Follow installation instructions in `README.md`.
+3. Verify that `npm run lint` doesn't show any errors.
-5. Go to [localhost:3000/login](http://localhost:3000/login) to login or register an account.
+4. Go to [localhost:3000/login](http://localhost:3000/login) to login or register an account.
-6. Create a new campaign and start it (Might have to refresh page).
-You just started the game as the "Dungeon Master"(or DM for short).
+5. Create a new campaign and start it (Might have to refresh page).
+This will start the game as the "Dungeon Master"(or DM for short).
-7. Copy the room code at the top of the screen.
+6. Copy the room code at the top of the screen.
-8. In a new tab to go [localhost:3000/game](http://localhost:3000/game) for the second player.
+7. In a new tab to go [localhost:3000/game](http://localhost:3000/game) for the second player.
 It doesn't matter if it uses the same account.
-9. Join the room with the room code.
-You just joined the game as a player.
+8. Join the room with the room code.
+This will join the game as a player.

 ---